Elchinchel/communica/README.md

 ```

 As you can see, server was started using Entity.run() and
 client with Entity's context manager.
-This methods are available for
+These methods are available for
 both Client and Server.\
 Also there is an [example](examples/route_client.py) for Route entities.